shrh18/CSE-564-Data-Analytics-and-Visualization-Lab-2B/README.md

 - Enable user interaction to click on points in sequence and arrange the axes accordingly.

 ## Additional Requirements
-- Label axes and tick marks appropriately.
+- Labeling axes and tick marks appropriately.
-- Show color legends where necessary.
+- Showing colour legends where necessary.
-- Provide meaningful headers on each plot.
+- Providing meaningful headers on each plot.